nsmsn/personal-site-v1/_posts/2015-09-07-becoming-an-everyday-developer.md

 ---
 layout: post
 title: Becoming an everyday developer
-permalink: /becoming-an-everyday-developer/
+permalink: "/becoming-an-everyday-developer/"

-summary: What to learn, how to learn it, and what to learn next.
+summary: "What to learn, how to learn it, and what to learn next."
 published: true
 accent: 694486
 ---

 A week ago [I shared a few highlights and my impressions](http://nicksimson.com/everyday-developers/) from a recent Web Ahead discussion about "everyday developers".
 I made the point that web development is not a monolith: There are a lot of different kinds of websites, there are a ton of different tools and ways to deploy a site, and noone should be expected to know everything.